Last Updated on

-Depending on the payment channel you’ve chosen, clicking the “Proceed to Payment” button will either redirect you to an online banking portal or to another pop-up box showing a set of alphanumeric characters (as in the case of 7-Eleven) which will serve as your reference number.
+Depending on the payment channel you’ve chosen, clicking the “Proceed to Payment” button will either redirect you to an online banking portal or to another pop-up box showing a set of alphanumeric characters which will serve as your reference number.

 You need this reference number when paying the NBI clearance fee.
 It will also serve as your gate pass when entering the NBI clearance center.